The Rocket Is the Excuse.

 Those same instincts carried into a professional life spanning strategy, operations, and creative leadership.

-Over two decades, he founded and helped build companies across health and medical products (ProCell, Know Your Source), childcare (ImaginLand), and e-commerce (Karmaloop, Tributes).
+Over two decades, he founded and helped build companies across health and medical products (ProCell, Know Your Source), e-commerce (Karmaloop, Tributes), retail (ImaginLand), and media (iHuman, The Hunter Press).
 Each reinforced the same lesson: when uncertainty is acknowledged, structured, and held well, people do better work.

 Texas Space Tours applies that pattern to spaceflight.